 Commercial real estate content writing is not the same as residential real estate content writing.
 Although the editorial standards may be the same, the breadth, method, and target are different.
 From the buyer persona and content map perspective, they will require a different writing strategy.

 You will also find some content writing companies offering differing real estate copywriting rates for the two.
-At Premium Article Writers, however, we do not see the need to keep them apart.
-We prefer to commit our best real estate writers at all times.
+We do not see the need to keep them apart.
+However, we prefer to commit our best real estate writers at all times.

-Since we also work as a team, it is hard to miss out any aspect of the buyer persona.
+Since we also work as a team, it is hard to miss out any aspect of the buyer persona, since not is the most important when appealing to any audience.
 As long as we can get the buyer avatar right, we are sure to do the right thing.

 How is your real estate profile?